amithagundapaneni/C-est_la_mo-vie/README.md

-# 🎬 Afterglow
+# C'est La Mo-Vie

 > *Movies chosen for who you are — and how you feel tonight.*

-Afterglow is a mood-aware movie recommendation system that understands **both your long-term taste and your current viewing intent** using natural-language embeddings and hybrid semantic search.
+This is a mood-aware movie recommendation system that understands **both your long-term taste and your current viewing intent** using natural-language embeddings and hybrid semantic search.

 ---

 ## ✦ What Makes It Different

 Most recommenders ask: *"What did you watch last?"*
-Afterglow asks: *"What do you feel like tonight?"*
+We asks: *"What do you feel like tonight?"*

 ```
 "I loved La La Land and Past Lives.